pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgets.rst

 .. py:function:: XPGetParentWidget(widgetID) -> widgetID:

-    This routine returns the parent of a widget, or 0 if the widget has no parent.
-Root widgets never have parents and therefore always return 0.
+    This routine returns the parent of a widget, or None if the widget has no parent.
+Root widgets never have parents and therefore always return None.

 .. py:function:: XPShowWidget(widgetID) -> None: